-Interviewer: Dr. Jones the situation is I'm not breastfeeding but my breasts are kind of tender.
-They kind of hurt but they've been hurting from maybe two weeks now.
+Dr. Jones, the situation is I'm not breastfeeding but my breasts are kind of tender.
+They kind of hurt but they've been hurting for maybe two weeks now.
 There's not really any lump on it that I can feel and I know there's not a history of breast cancer in my family is this a normal situation?

 Dr. Jones: Okay that's a great question, but let's start with me asking you some questions.
 We're just going to pretend you're the patient.

 Interviewer: Okay let's just pretend I'm the patient.

 Dr. Jones: Okay you're 24 and are you having regular periods?